ani3h/patient-recovery-prediction/README.md

 # Patient Recovery Prediction Challenge

-This repository contains the solution for the **Patient Recovery Prediction Challenge** on Kaggle, completed as part of a **AIT 511 Machine Learning Course**.
+This repository contains the solution for the **Patient Recovery Prediction Challenge** on Kaggle, completed as part of **AIT 511 Machine Learning Course**.
 The goal of this project is to predict whether a patient will recover within a specific timeframe based on their medical records, treatment history, and demographic features.

 ---